neilbaldwin/KOII-tips-and-tricks/readme.md

 You can switch between Groups and jam on the pads while the Loop is active.
 ### Changing Loop Start and Length
 As well as the X/Y Knobs you can use + or - while Loop is active to shift the start position.
+#### Fine Adjustment of Loop Start Point
+Holding SHIFT and pressing + or - will make fine adjustments to the loop start point.
 ### Set Initial Loop Length
 When triggering Loop Mode with SHIFT+TEMPO, the longer you hold TEMPO the longer the initial loop length will be.
 ### Standby Mode For Looper